jisaacks/GitGutter/README.md

 You can turn off the status bar text by changing `"show_status": "default"` to `"show_status": "none"`.

+#### Themes

+GitGutter provides support for custom gutter icons and diff popup stylesheets comming with theme packages.
+You can select a custom theme by changing the setting `"theme": "Default.gitgutter-theme"` to the desired name.

+GitGutter includes 2 themes:
+- Default.gitgutter-theme
+- Default HiDPI.gitgutter-theme

+To add a custom GitGutter Theme developers need to add a folder with all required icons and an optional `gitgutter_popup.css` file to their package.
+An empty JSON file `<ThemName>.gitgutter-theme` must exist to mark this folder as resource for GitGutter icons.
+For short: Copy the structure of the Default theme folder and you'll be ok.

 #### Per-project Settings
 Sublime Text supports project-specific settings, allowing `live_mode` to be set differently for different repositories.
 To implement, use the <kbd>Project</kbd> > <kbd>Edit Project</kbd> menu and add the `settings` key as shown.